 As of today, April 6, larger companies are expected to be compliant with the FSMA Sanitary Transportation rule.
-However, yesterday FDA announced its intention to wave the rule’s requirements in specific cases in which foods did not need to be protected from becoming unsafe.
+However, yesterday FDA announced its intention to waive the rule’s requirements in specific cases in which foods did not need to be protected from becoming unsafe.
 The FDA waivers apply to businesses that have transportation operations subject to State-Federal controls, including:

 - Businesses that have valid permits and inspected under the National Conference on Interstate Milk Shipments’ Grade “A” Milk Safety Program, only when transporting Grade “A” milk and milk products.